zylklab/mlbuffet/README.md

 **Download model**

 You can download any version of any model tag located in the storage module.
-You can specify the version you want give from the storage in three ways:
+You can specify the version you want to get from the storage in three ways:

 * `<tag>`
 * `<tag>:default`